mshroyer/coursepointer/README.md

 This provides a way to author courses in third-party applications that don't export to course points, while still using Up Ahead functionality as though the course had been created in Garmin Connect.

+The library also offers some lower-level features for building arbitrary FIT courses.
+See [the API docs](https://docs.rs/coursepointer) for details.

 ## Usage example